 Disclaimer- I claim no copyrights to the song/or video concept in the above video

-My attempt is to embrace an understanding of different cultural, political, social, and religious perspectives in efforts to understand the belief system and values of others.
+Vanzant delivers a message that is poignant for times like this because oftentimes it is differences we fear.
+My intentions are to embrace an understanding of different cultural, political, social, and religious perspectives in efforts to understand the belief system and values of others.
 While some philosophies I might not embrace, I respect others have the right to be different or see life from their perspective.
-Vanzant delivers a message that is poignant for times like this because oftentimes it is differences we fear.

 I don’t know about you, but my desire is to not have my “eyes adjust to the level of its deficiency”.
 I desire a broader view-to gain a deeper understanding of life complexities.
 The reason is because I do not want to limit my focus to understanding only the things I’m familiar.